 Rule 316.
-Application abandoned for failure to pay issue fee.
-If the fee specified in the notice of allowance is not paid within three months from the date of the notice the application will be regarded as abandoned.
+Application abandoned for failure to pay issue fee, (a) If the fee specified in the notice of allowance is not paid within three months from the date of the notice the application will be regarded as abandoned.
 Such an abandoned application will not be considered as pending before the Patent Office.

-If the issue fee or portion thereof specified in the notice of allowance is not timely paid but is submitted, with the fee for delayed payment, within three months of its due date with a verified showing of sufficient cause for the late payment, it may be accepted by the Commissioner as though no abandonment had ever occurred.
+(b) If the issue fee or portion thereof specified in the notice of allowance is not timely paid but is submitted, with the fee for delayed payment, within three months of its due date with a verified showing or statement in the form of a declaration of sufficient cause for the late payment, it may be accepted by the Commissioner as though no abandonment had ever occurred.

 Rule 317.
 Delayed payment of balance of the issue fee; lapsed patents.
 Any remaining balance of the issue fee is to be paid within three months from the date of notice thereof and, if not paid, the patent lapses at the termination of the three-month period.
-If this balance is not timely paid but is submitted, with the fee for delayed payment, within three months of its due date with a verified showing of sufficient cause for the late payment, it may be accepted by the Commissioner as though no lapse had ever occurred.
+If this balance is not timely paid but is submitted, with the fee for delayed payment, within three months of its due date with a verified showing or statement in the form of a declaration of sufficient cause for the late payment, it may be accepted by the Commissioner as though no lapse had ever occurred.